jinweiwong/Squirrel/README.md

 Looking for clean and usable datasets of more niche items like food wrappers, mixed paper and styrofoam. 🍫

 ## Accomplishments that we're proud of
-- Creating a working MVP in just two days!!
+Creating a working MVP in just two days!!
-- Low-code no-code: fewer than 200 lines of code!

 ## What we learned
 - To use various Apple frameworks like ML Kit, SwiftUI and Vision to develop an iOS application.